 Do the solar panels need to face south?

-South facing is best, but solar panels installed facing south-east or south-west can generate a very high percentage (>90%) of energy as compared to a south facing solar array.
+South facing is best, but solar panels installed facing south-east or south-west can generate a very high percentage (>90%) of energy as compared to

 Do I have to put the solar panels on my roof?